Jayy2023/curriculum/html/101/notes.md

 HTML -> hyper text markup language

 `head` ->tag configures the page and is not rendered by default by the browser.
-The `title` contains the neame of the page and is rendered in the browser's tab.
+The `title` contains the name of the page and is rendered in the browser's tab.
 Tags that have opening and closing tags are known as container elements.
 Tags that do not have opening and closing tags are not container elements and are called self-closing tags.
 To make reading an HTML file easier, lines are nested within their parent element.